 Earthquakes cause longitudinal waves called P waves.
 The disturbance that causes an earthquake sends longitudinal waves through underground rocks in all directions away from the disturbance.
 P waves are modeled in the Figure below.

-Where are the compressions and rarefactions of the medium in this model of P waves?
+Q: Where are the compressions and rarefactions of the medium in this model of P waves?

-The compressions are the places where the vertical lines are closest together.
+A: The compressions are the places where the vertical lines are closest together.
 The rarefactions are the places where the vertical lines are farthest apart.

-A longitudinal wave is a type of mechanical wave, or wave that travels through matter, called the medium.
+- A longitudinal wave is a type of mechanical wave, or wave that travels through matter, called the medium.
 In a longitudinal wave, particles of the medium vibrate in a direction that is parallel to the direction that the wave travels.

-Places where particles of the medium crowd closer together are called compressions.
+- Places where particles of the medium crowd closer together are called compressions.
 Places where particles of the medium spread farther apart are called rarefactions.

-Earthquakes cause longitudinal waves called P waves, which pass through underground rocks.
+- Earthquakes cause longitudinal waves called P waves, which pass through underground rocks.

-What is a longitudinal wave?
+- What is a longitudinal wave?

-Draw a sketch of a longitudinal wave.
+- Draw a sketch of a longitudinal wave.
 Use arrows to show the direction of the wave and the direction of the vibrating particles of the medium.
 Add labels to identify the compressions and rarefactions.

 - Describe P waves.